danburck/ethermint-simple-smart-contract/notes.md

 ## Phase 3 - Implement solution
+- Contract
   - [x] Compile and deploy an [ERC20 token smart contract](https://ethereum.org/en/developers/docs/standards/tokens/erc-20/) to the local network using truffle
-- [ ] Write unit tests for the contract
+  - [ ] Unit tests for the contract => model tests
     - [ ] HOW DO I ADD MORE ADDRESSES FOR TESTING?

+- Script
   - [ ] Write a small client-side program to query and transfer token balances on the deployed smart contract using web3
-  - [ ]
+    - [ ] Unit test for script => like API tests

 - [ ] Fix style and write comments